pelednoam/mmvt_lite/README.md

 ```

 ## Suggested Citations:
-If you are using MMVT Lite in your paper, please cite the following:

 The multimodal analysis and visualization tool, <a href="https://arxiv.org/abs/1912.10079">MMVT</a>:<br/>
 Felsenstein, O., N. Peled, E. Hahn, A. P. Rockhill, L. Folsom, T. Gholipour, K. Macadams et al. "Multi-modal neuroimaging analysis and visualization tool (MMVT)." arXiv preprint arXiv:1912.10079 (2019).